About

 Food

-• Food catering should be primarily plant-based options and ingredients should be locally sourced
+• Food catering should be primarily plant-based options and ingredients should be locally and seasonally sourced

 • No single-use plastic policy.
 Plates, mugs and utensils should be reusable.
 Single-use plastic water bottles should be avoided